OLD MODEL -vs- NEW MODEL:

 It is easy to see how microscopic scarring is different mechanically and chemically.
 What most doctors fail to tell you (many do not realize or understand this concept) is that scar tissue is different neurologically as well.
 Why don’t doctors ever talk about this aspect of tissue injury?
 The information has not been around long enough to get into the textbooks.
 The latest scientific research tells us that the nerves in scar tissue can conduct pain up to 1,000 times more effectively than the same nerves in normal tissue.

-Stop!
-If you are truly interested in understanding chronic pain, re-read the last few sentences a couple times and let it sink in.
-This hyper-conductivity of the nerve system creates what is known as TYPE III PAIN (SUPER-SENSITIVITY).
 Abnormally functioning nerves in scar tissue, leads to all sorts of degenerative problems such as DJD.
-It can also lead to “Hyperalgia” (extreme sensitivity to pain —– stimulus that should cause a little pain causes extraordinary amounts of pain), or “Allodynia” (stimulus which would not normally cause any pain, now cause pain).
-In people dealing with underlying scar tissue, these two will frequently overlap.
+It can also lead to “Hyperalgia” (extreme sensitivity to pain —– stimulus that should cause a little pain causes extraordinary amounts of pain), or “Allodynia” (stimulus which would not normally cause any pain, now causes pain).
+In people dealing with copious amounts of underlying scar tissue, these two frequently overlap.